Grisha596/TIC_TAC_TOE_GAME/README.md

 - Checks for the winner and declares the result.
 - Option to restart the game or exit to the menu after a game ends.
 - Visual representation of the game board.

+# How to Play
+1. The first player is assigned the 'X' mark, and the second player is assigned the 'O' mark.
+2. Players take turns choosing an empty square to place their mark.
+3. The first player to get three of their marks in a row (horizontally, vertically, or diagonally) wins.
+4. If all nine squares are filled and no player has won, the game ends in a draw.